-BBC BASIC for Windows is an advanced implementation of BBC BASIC for PCs running Microsoft Windows™ (Windows 95, 98, Me, 2000, XP, Vista, Windows 7 or Windows 8), providing the programmer with a familiar language but with a modern interface.
+BBC BASIC for Windows is an advanced implementation of BBC BASIC for PCs running Microsoft Windows™ (Windows 98, Me, 2000, XP, Vista, Windows 7, Windows 8/8.1 or Windows 10), providing the programmer with a familiar language but with a modern interface.
 It combines the simplicity of BASIC with the sophistication of a structured language, allowing you to write utilities and games, use sound and graphics, perform calculations and create complete Windows™ applications.
 In short, using BBC BASIC you will be able to make your PC do what you want it to!

 The Graphical User Interface includes a BASIC program editor with syntax colouring, live indentation, search & replace and many other features (see the screenshot below).
 Built-in diagnostic aids such as run-time trace, listing of variables and single-step execution make debugging even the most complex programs straightforward.

 Up to 512 Megabytes of memory is provided for the user's program, data and stack (subject to sufficient RAM being available).
 Unlike some older versions of BASIC, you won't suffer the frustration of running out of memory!
 Line numbers are optional.

 BBC BASIC for Windows uniquely incorporates an assembler which generates 32-bit code and accepts all 80486 instructions and some Pentium-specific instructions (except special-register and privileged instructions), including floating-point and Multi Media Extensions.
 You can access the Windows™ Application Program Interface both from BASIC and from assembler code, allowing an experienced programmer to produce sophisticated applications.